kobbyowen/color-app-backend/README.md

 Uses Flask, SQLAlchemy and Marshmallow.

-Easy Code Flask Beginners To Study
+Easy Code For Flask Beginners To Study

 Incorporates Tests And Coverage

 This is a simple App.